Kartikdabre199/Capstone_Project--2-Forecasting-and-Predicting-the-furniture-sales-of-a-superstore/README.md

-# Forecasting and the Prediction of furniture sales in a superstore using time series analysis
+# capstone project 1 :- Forecasting and the Prediction of furniture sales in a superstore using time series analysis
 ## Time series analysis
 Time series analysis comprises methods for analyzing time series data in order to extract meaningful statistics and other characteristics of the data